Hirebidanur: Demographics

 Veerlagollhalli, Moorumanehalli, Kurubarahalli, Herebidanur and Cheegatagere.

-The total geographical area of village is 369.38 hectares.
-Hirebidanur has a total population of 5,815 peoples with 3,095 males and 2,720 females.
+The total geographical area of the village is 369.38 hectares.
+Hirebidanur has a total population of 5,815 people with 3,095 males and 2,720 females.
 There are about 1265 houses in Hirebidanur village.
-Gauribidanur is nearest town to Hirebidanur which is approximately 2 km away.
+Gauribidanur is the nearest town to Hirebidanur which is approximately 2 km away.

 Economy

-People belonging to the Hirebidanur village grow very much maize, millet silk, etc. The major occupations of the residents of Hirebidanur are dairy farming.
+People belonging to the Hirebidanur village grow very much maize, millet silk, etc. The major occupation of the residents of Hirebidanur is dairy farming.
 The dairy cooperative is the largest individual milk supplying cooperative in the state.

 Facilities

-Hirebidanur has below types of facilities.
+Hirebidanur has the following types of facilities.